cusitosr88/nuxt3-quasar-example/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 and Quasar Framework Example

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more, and [Quasar Module for Nuxt 3](https://nuxt.com/modules/quasar)

 ## Setup